sat-group/ruben/content/home/about.md

 * Paper accepted at **POPL'17**: [Component-Based Synthesis for Complex APIs](/ruben/papers/popl17-sypet-extended.pdf).
 Yu Feng, Ruben Martins, Yuepeng Wang, Isil Dillig, Tom Reps.

-* **[Open-WBO](http://sat.inesc-id.pt/open-wbo/)** was the best overall MaxSAT solver in the partial MaxSAT category of the [MaxSAT Evaluation 2016](http://maxsat.ia.udl.cat/introduction/).

 # Biography

-Ruben Martins is a Systems Scientist at the Carnegie Mellon University.
-Prior to joining CMU, he was a postdoctoral researcher at UT Austin where he pushed the frontiers of program synthesis and security with constraint solving.
-Before UT Austin, he was a postdoctoral researcher at the University of Oxford, UK where he worked on CBMC for software verification.
-He received his PhD with honors from the University of Lisbon, Portugal in 2013.
-His research aims to improve constraint solvers and broaden their applicability in program analysis, synthesis, and security.
-Dr. Martins has developed several award winning solvers and has consistently improved the state-of-the-art in MaxSAT solving.
-He is currently the main developer of Open-WBO: an open source MaxSAT solver that won several awards in the MaxSAT competitions.
+Ruben Martins is a Systems Scientist at Carnegie Mellon University.
+His interests lie in the intersection of constraint programming with program synthesis, analysis, and verification.
+His recent research focuses on using programming synthesis to automate data science related tasks such as data querying, imputation, consolidation, and tidying.
+Ruben received his PhD with honors from the Technical University of Lisbon, Portugal (2013).
+He was a postdoctoral researcher at University of Oxford, UK (2014-2015) and a postdoctoral researcher at UT Austin (2015-2017).
+He has developed several award winning constraint solvers and is the main developer of Open-WBO: an open source Maximum Satisfiability (MaxSAT) solver that won several gold medals in MaxSAT competitions.